 Manual tasks are often time-consuming and prone to human error.

 Instead of manually counting your inventory, you can utilize automated solutions like warehouse drones, sensors, wearable devices and RFID tags to help you track and manage your warehouse inventory.

 2. Implement Cycle Counting

-Cycle counting is counting your inventory items in sections, which enables you to evaluate inconsistencies.
+Using cycle counting, you can calculate your inventory items in sections, allowing you to evaluate inconsistencies.
 The cycle length will depend on your inventory’s product group or type and warehouse zone or section.

-For example, higher-valued items should be counted more frequently, such as fast-selling small appliances, instead of large-scale kitchen appliances.
+For example, higher-valued items should be counted more frequently.

 While there are different ways to perform a cycle count, here’s an example of a cycle counting process using ABC classification: